kaltura/playkit-js/docs/events.md

 The player events are consisted of two event types:

- 1. HTML5 events - various events sent by the browser when handling media embedded using the `<video>` element.
+ 1. HTML5 video events - various events sent by the browser when handling media embedded using the `<video>` element.
 The player runs on top of HTML video element, which may trigger the events.
 A reference to those events can be found [here](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events).

  2. Player custom events - special events indicating changes in the state of the player that does not exist in the html5 video event list and are related to the integral behavior of the player.
-Such as ads, fullscreen and subtitles events.
+Such as ads, fullscreen and tracks events.

 Only DOM elements may be true EventTargets.
 Inside the player, we use fake events targets (fake-event-target.js), and fake events (fake-event) in order to dispatch events not from a DOM element.

-## Registering to player events
+## Registering to Player Events

 You can listen to the player events by adding an event listener to the player object.